Prepare and release CAC Featured Content rewrite

 Dom - FYI, the plugin is relisted, and I've made you a committer. https://wordpress.org/extend/plugins/cac-featured-content/

-#7 Updated by Dominic Giglio almost 7 years ago
+#7 Updated by Dominic Giglio about 7 years ago

 I've created a new README.md for the Github repo and added a WordPress.org readme.txt version.

 Let me know what you think.

 #8 Updated by Boone Gorges about 7 years ago